A brief history of the Club

 A BRIEF HISTORY OF FLAT GREEN BOWLING IN WINSLOW

-The present Bowls Club, situated adjacent to the Public Hall car park at The Spinney, is in fact the third Club to be established in Winslow.
+The present Bowls Club, situated adjacent to the Public Hall, is in fact the third Club to be established in Winslow.

 The first was sited in the churchyard of Parish Church of St. Laurence, in Vicarage Road, where the modern cemetery now is.
 This was a private Club which was reputed to have been in existence before 1861, having a flourishing membership for many years.
 The Club was eventually wound up in 1935 due to falling membership.
 During its existence the Buckinghamshire County Bowls Association records show that the Winslow Bowls Club won the Bucks Cup in 1920.